ZackAttack614/Discord-Chess-Bot/README.md

 # Discord-Chess-Bot

-This is a discord bot to predict when a user will reach a certain lichess rating.
+This is a discord bot to predict if and when a user will reach a certain lichess rating.